DataDog/dd-sdk-cpp/CONTRIBUTING.md

 For any urgent matters (such as outages) or issues concerning the Datadog service or UI, contact our support team via https://docs.datadoghq.com/help/ for direct, faster assistance.

-You may submit a bug report concerning the Datadog Plugin for Flutter by opening a GitHub Issue.
+You may submit a bug report concerning the Datadog C++ RUM SDK by opening a GitHub Issue.
 Use appropriate template and provide all listed details to help us resolve the issue.

 ## Getting Started